lucasnix/lucasinfo/README.md

-### Hi, I'm Lucas a Software Engineer and a 3D Developer! 👋🏻
+### Hi, I'm Lucas a Software Engineer and a UI and UX Developer! 👋🏻

 - 🔭 I’m currently working on Talking About Korea.
 - 🌱 I’m currently learning JavaScript, TypeScript and Node.js for back-end purpose but I really enjoy front-end.